unpoly/unpoly2-slides/slides.md

 Unpoly 2?
 =========

-Unpoly 2 is a long-term project resulting from many discussions with my colleagues at makandra,\
+Unpoly 2 is the end of a long-term project.

-and the limits they ran into when using Unpoly for non-trivial interactions.
+It resulted from many discussions with my colleagues at makandra, and the limits they ran into when using Unpoly for non-trivial interactions.

 I also looked through a lot of code on our Gitlab to see how Unpoly was used in the wild.